PEAKE-Technology-Partners/peakeutils/README.md

 Create a new script in the extension, copy and paste the [script content](connectwise-manage-tab-title.user.js) into the new script.
 Set the @match variable to the base Url of your Manage instance.
 Ex: `@match https://manage.mydomain.tld/*`

+## Userscript: connectwise-control-title.user.js
+The same principle as the script above, but for ConnectWise Control (ScreenConnect).
+Set the page title based on the currently selected computer.

 ## Quick Search URLs
 Used in your browser to quickly lookup tickets & search for computers.
 [Details](quicksearch-urls.md)